thecyberpreacher/cloud-project/AWS/AWS-Project_1.md

 In this task, you will assign **Bob** with the **ResourceGroupAdministrator** role for the **CyberP-Project** project.

  Step 1: Create a Custom IAM Policy
+> Note: The ARN is gotten from the resource group dashboard

 1. *Go to*: AWS Console → *IAM* → *Policies* → *Create policy*.
 2. *Select the JSON tab* and paste the following: